20 April, 2026

 - Residential cleaning is ideal when you’re operating solo, taking care of smaller spaces.
 In a week, you’ll probably cover more or less a dozen homes and get paid instantly after every visit.

 - Commercial cleaning is provided to businesses with a much bigger team, handling more spacious environments such as office spaces and retail stores.
-This type of service is contracted, and you only need a couple of those to earn a good profit.

 Legal and Financial

+Business Registration.
 Register your cleaning business with the relevant authorities, depending on which country you’re in and your business structure.

-For a sole proprietorship, you have full control, which means all the legal responsibilities rest upon your shoulders.
+- For a sole proprietorship, you have full control, which means all the legal responsibilities rest upon your shoulders.

-For partnership registration, you’ll be collaborating with two or more people.
+- For partnership registration, you’ll be collaborating with two or more people.

-There’s no better way to protect your business and employees than securing business insurance.
+Insurance.
+Ensure you have proper insurance in place for protection.
 This is non-negotiable because the last thing you need is to not have insurance after damaging your client’s home.

 Without insurance, you risk paying out of your own wallet to cover the expenses.
 Your policy is your financial security blanket, giving you peace of mind.
-Now, there are different types of cleaning insurance policies for you to avail.

 - General liability